An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 “Alright, fine!”
 Todd broke.
 “But we have to be quick.”

-Todd stared out the window of Alan’s private jet looking down at the cotton candy clouds.
-It was calm and peaceful up there alone in the sky.
+Todd stared out the window of Alan’s private jet looking down at the wispy cotton candy clouds.
+It was calm and peaceful up in the sky.
 People didn’t even exist from that height.
 A sharp jingle in his ear brought Todd back to reality.
-He darted his head away from a rock’s glass filled with two fingers of aged scotch and ice.
+He darted his head away from a rock’s glass filled with two fingers of aged scotch and the ice that still jingled against the glass with the current.
 Alan gave it one more little shake for good measure.
 Todd could not resist.
-He took the offering and sat back in his seat.
-He stirred the drink carefully in his hand.
+He took the offering and sat back in his seat, stirring the drink carefully in his hand.
 Smelling it.
 Savoring it.
 “Haven’t had one of these in a while,” he admitted.

 “Seriously?
 It’s the drink of the Shamans.
 But I guess you’re not a Shaman anymore, huh?”